KumudaPriya/CHESS-APP/README.md

 Wee need to use real time database for this app .
 Because while playing the game , the state will be constantly changing and it should be proccessed in real time.

 Technologies :-
-FireBase     ----  Real time database used
+FireBase     ----  Real time database used.
 JQUERY       ----  For checking validations of chess moves JQUERY is used.
 Angular Js   ----  Backend i.e entire database part and requests to database etc is written using Angular Js.